 Such analysis of DNS traffic has a significant application within information security and computer forensics, primarily when identifying insider threats, malware, cyber weapons, and advanced persistent threat (APT) campaigns within computer networks.

 While a primary driver for DNS Analytics is security, another motivation is understanding the traffic of a network so that it can be evaluated for improvements or optimisation.
 Leveraging DNS data to detect new Internet threats has been gaining in popularity in the past few years.

 DNS has a huge impact on overall network performance.
 It is the Achille’s heel of the web.
 It is often forgotten, and its impact on performance ignored until it breaks down.
 The typical problems related to this are:

 2. LOW TIME TO LIVE IN DNS CACHE

 DNS traffic runs on UDP (or TCP) Port 53 and can be extracted by filtering on Port 53.

 All Cubro Packetmasters allow filtering up to OSI Layer 4; all Cubro Sessionmasters allow filtering up to Layer 4 AND beyond!
 The devices only forward the required traffic to analysis tools and do not overload analysis tools.

-Read the blog DNS Traffic Analysis - Make Networks More Secure
+Read the solution DNS Traffic Analysis - Make Networks More Secure

 Typical Application Scenario